 renderScene(eye)

-Where renderScene will setup the viewport, shaders, and states every time is being called.
+will set up the viewport, shaders, and states every time it is called.
 This will double the cost of rendering every frame.

 Later on, some optimizations started to appear in order to improve the performance and minimize the state changes.